jundalisay/spblist/content/en/research/mohammad/quran/sura-011b.md

 do not transgress.
 He is Seeing of everything you do. -->

-113. And do not incline towards those who do wrong, or the Fire may touch you; and you will have no protectors besides Allah, and you will not be saved.
+113. And do not incline towards those who do wrong, or the Fire may touch you; and you will have no protectors besides Enki, and you will not be saved.

 114. Perform the prayer: